-- you will be subject to the terms and conditions outlined in the Group life policies issued by MetLife, - you will continue to be subject to any individual loadings, exclusions and restrictions applicable to the cover that was transferred, - you will need to cancel the cover you had under your previous fund or policy, and - your transferred cover will be fixed and in addition to your Standard cover.
+- you will be subject to the terms and conditions outlined in the Group Life Insurance policy, - you will continue to be subject to any individual loadings, exclusions and restrictions applicable to the cover that was transferred, - you will need to cancel the cover you had under your previous fund or policy, and - your transferred cover will be fixed and in addition to your Standard cover.

-If you are thinking about transferring your existing insurance cover, make sure you compare the features and benefits, and are accepted by the insurer, before cancelling your existing cover.
+If you are thinking about transferring your existing insurance cover, make sure you compare the features and benefits, and are accepted by the Plan's insurer, before transferring cover.
 Transferred cover will start on the date your application is accepted by the insurer.

-Interim Accident cover
+Interim Accident Cover

-Where you are not entitled to Standard Death and Total & Permanent Disability cover or you choose to apply for Additional cover, up to 90 days interim Accidental Death and/or Accidental Total & Permanent Disability cover will apply immediately from the date we receive your completed Change of insurance cover form.
+Where you choose to apply for Additional cover, up to 90 days Interim Accidental Death and Accidental Total & Permanent Disability cover will apply immediately from the date we receive your completed Change of insurance cover form.

-The interim cover ends on the earlier of acceptance, deferral or rejection of your application for cover or the expiry of the 90-day period.
+The Interim Accident Cover ends on the earlier of acceptance, deferral or rejection of your application for cover or the expiry of the 90-day period.